 If you are found with an unregistered dog you may be issued with a fine and your dog may be impounded.

-Create an account and pay online or you can pay by mail (cheque) or over the counter (cheque, cash, eftpos) at Kaipara District Council offices in Dargaville or Mangawhai.
+Create an account and pay online or over the counter (cash, eftpos) at Kaipara District Council offices in Dargaville or Mangawhai.

 Please make sure you attach (or have with you) your completed and signed dog registration form showing any changes in dog details since the previous registration.